A tax-effective investment

 How much can I contribute?

 There are limits, also known as contribution caps, on the amount of after-tax income you can pay into your super each financial year.
-The current limit is $180,000 per year, and a member can roll forward three years worth of contributions, for a maximum of $540,000.
-Please note these figures were flagged in the last federal budget, and may change in the future.
+The current limit is $100,000 per year, and a member can roll forward three years worth of contributions, for a maximum of $300,000.
+How much you can contribute depends on your total superannuation balance.

 While you can contribute money beyond your contribution cap, this has tax implications.